wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 </tr>
 <tr>
 <td>firstMatchOnly (optional)</td>
-<td>If set to true, performs string replacement only on the first matching span tag’s value.
-Only applicable when scope is a span tag.
+<td>If set to true, performs string replacement only on the first matching log tag’s value.
+Only applicable when scope is a log tag.
 Default is false.</td>
 </tr>
 </tbody>
 </table>